LappleApple/Teaminess-as-a-Service/README.md

 This offering is useful to any individuals or teams who are working on a feature or contribution prioritized by the technical community/project of interest; would like to work on a project but are struggling to get started; or who are generally new to open source development and want to experience it in a fun, fulfilling way.

 To volunteer for this experiment, please send an email briefly describing a goal that you and your team wish to achieve through your project participation; any obstacles or struggles you’re facing; how many participants you’ll bring from your side; and what you’re like to gain most from your participation.”

+## Alternative: Kindness in Communication Session
+For groups that have worked for a while, established a history together, and want to improve communication between members + newbies, [this kindness under pressure](https://github.com/LappleApple/Teaminess-as-a-Service/blob/master/Kindness-Under-Pressure.md) session can be a valuable first step.

 ## The Framework
 Over four weeks, meet with the participants for four 60/75-minute sessions.